-REGARD FOR DECISIONS OF STATES AND REGIONAL ACCREDITING AGENCIES
+REGARD FOR DECISIONS OF STATES AND NATIONALLY RECOGNIZED INSTITUTIONAL ACCREDITING AGENCIES

 The Council will postpone a decision to extend candidate status or accreditation of a college of podiatric medicine if any of the following conditions are present:

-1. The preaccreditation or accreditation status of the institution is subject of an interim action by a regional accrediting agency potentially leading to the suspension, revocation, or termination of the institution’s preaccreditation or accreditation status
+1. The preaccreditation or accreditation status of the institution is subject of an interim action by a nationally recognized institutional accrediting agency potentially leading to the suspension, revocation, or termination of the institution’s preaccreditation or accreditation status

 2. The institution is subject of an interim action by a state agency potentially leading to the suspension, revocation, or termination of the institution’s legal authority to provide postsecondary education or to offer the DPM degree

-3. The institution has been notified by the regional accrediting agency of a threatened loss of accreditation, and the due process procedures have not been completed
+3. The institution has been notified by the nationally recognized institutional accrediting agency of a threatened loss of accreditation, and the due process procedures have not been completed

 4. The institution has been notified by a state agency of a threatened suspension, revocation, or termination of the institution’s legal authority to provide postsecondary education or to offer the DPM degree, and the due process procedures have not been completed

-[For conditions (1) and (3), the Council would not be precluded from proceeding on a course of action comparable to and concurrent with that of the regional accrediting agency.]
+[For conditions (1) and (3), the Council would not be precluded from proceeding on a course of action comparable to and concurrent with that of the nationally recognized institutional accrediting agency.]

 The Council will take into consideration the following conditions in granting candidate status or initial accreditation of a college of podiatric medicine:

-1. A regional accrediting agency has denied or withdrawn preaccreditation or accreditation status of the institution or has placed the institution on public probationary status
+1. A nationally recognized institutional accrediting agency has denied or withdrawn preaccreditation or accreditation status of the institution or has placed the institution on public probationary status

 2. A state agency has suspended, revoked, or terminated the institution’s legal authority to provide postsecondary education

-The Council will promptly review the preaccreditation or accreditation status of a college of podiatric medicine if a regional accrediting agency or state agency takes an adverse action with respect to the institution or places the institution on public probationary status.
+The Council will promptly review the preaccreditation or accreditation status of a college of podiatric medicine if a nationally recognized institutional accrediting agency or state agency takes an adverse action with respect to the institution or places the institution on public probationary status.
 After the results of this review, if the Council elects to not take a similar adverse action with respect to the preaccreditation or accreditation status of a college of podiatric medicine, the Council shall provide the office of the US Secretary of Education a thorough explanation for its decision.

-ASSESSMENT OF TEAM AND EVALUATOR EFFECTIVENESS

-The effectiveness of the on-site evaluation process is routinely reviewed by the Council based upon an assessment of evaluator performance.
-Following the on-site evaluation, the chief executive officer or chief academic officer of the institution is asked to complete a post- evaluation questionnaire that is designed to obtain pertinent information about the performance of the members of the evaluation team.
-Also, post-evaluation questionnaires are completed by the team chair regarding the effectiveness of each member of the team, and each member of the team completes a post-evaluation questionnaire to assess the effectiveness of the team chair.
-These post-evaluation questionnaires are submitted to CPME staff.
-Abridged post-evaluation questionnaires are completed by students, faculty, and professional staff.

-At the next scheduled regular meeting of the Council that follows the meeting at which the results of the on-site evaluation are considered, the Executive Committee of the Council reviews the questionnaires, and appropriate action is determined to commend effective evaluators and/or provide remediation for ineffective evaluators.
-The Executive Committee may suggest that evaluators who demonstrate repeated ineffectiveness be removed from the list of college evaluators.

 ACCREDITATION FEES